macbuse/macbuse.github.io/SANYA/sanya.md

 $\gamma \in H^1(T,\mathbb{Z}), \, \| \gamma \| := \inf_{ c \in \gamma} \ell_c/2$

+-  any pair of curves in linearly independent homology classes intersect $\Rightarrow$
+    - a curve with self intersections is never a minimizer
     - convexity/triangle inequality
-* any pair of curves in linearly independent homology classes intersect
-* a curve with self intersections is never a minimizer

 #